RobTillaart/MCP_DAC/README.md

 which is in the range of 2.7V ..
 5.5V.
 Check datasheet for the details.

-#### 0.3.0 braking change
+#### 0.3.0 breaking change

-The version 0.3.0 has braking changes in the interface.
+The version 0.3.0 has breaking changes in the interface.
 The essence is that the dependency of Wire (ESP32 / RP2040) is removed from the library.
 This makes it possible to support the **ESP32-S3** and other processors in the future.
 Also it makes the library a bit simpler to maintain.